Brookluo/Intro-to-Python-for-astronomer/README.md

 1. Basic python background introduction & Python REPL
 2. Jupyter notebook introduction (Most of the material below is presented in Jupyter)
-3. Control flow statements in Python
+3. Python Statements
     - What a statement is
+    - Assignment statement
     - Conditional statement
         - If – else if - else
         - Comparison operator (<, >, ==, !=, isinstance)